-That means that a deal toy can serve as a constant visual reminder to clients of the expert work done on their behalf done by your bank, law firm, accounting firm, etc.; and that constant reminder, in turn, increases the likelihood that when that client again needs the services of an investment bank, law firm, accounting firm, that they reach out again to your firm.
+That means that a deal toy can serve as a constant visual reminder to clients of the expert work done on their behalf by your bank, law firm, accounting firm, etc. That constant reminder, in turn, increases the likelihood that when that client again needs the services of an investment bank, law firm, accounting firm, that they reach out again to your firm.

-Their effectiveness as a marketing technique has been the very reason deal toys have survived so long—and despite endless predictions and pronouncements that they were “dead”.
+Their effectiveness as a marketing technique has been the very reason deal toys have survived so long.
+(And this was the case despite endless predictions and pronouncements that they were “dead”.)

-Lawyers have increasingly recognized the value in deal toys in fulfilling this same marketing function.
+Lawyers have increasingly recognized the value of deal toys in fulfilling this same marketing function.

 Lawyers Discover Non-Deal Uses for “Deal Toys”

 Though we continue to receive a steadily growing number of inquiries from law firms, most of these “deal toy” requests have nothing to do with deals.

 We regularly hear the word “deal toys” in inquiries from law firms, but many times the event being commemorated is not a successful transaction but a successful judgment or verdict.
 These pieces, again, are for internal distribution at the law firm, but primarily they’re intended as commemoratives for their clients.